Void-Stag/GitHub-Project-Wiki/docs/project-wiki/Introduction.md

 # Introduction

-This webiste is created utilising:
+This website is created utilising:
 - **Docusaurus**
 - **TypeScript**
 - **MDX**